mokshadharma/llm-instructions/test-decomposition-plan-writing-guide.md

 - **RISK-700**: Duplicate step definitions may exist in the monolith (same decorator string, multiple implementations) - only the last-registered implementation runs, and during migration these must be consolidated into single implementations
 - **RISK-800**: Steps may share state via function attributes or other non-obvious mechanisms, forcing batch migration instead of incremental migration
 - **RISK-900**: Type or interface inconsistencies across steps (e.g., some steps using object attributes, others using dictionary keys for the same data) may require standardization during migration
+- **RISK-1000**: Step counts may be estimated rather than verified, leading to incorrect expectations during migration.
+Mitigation: Always derive counts from automated tooling (e.g., `rg -c '@(given|when|then)\('`), not from manual inspection.
+- **RISK-1100**: Line number references become stale after file modifications.
+Mitigation: Identify code by content (class/function names, unique strings) rather than line numbers, except in baseline/analysis phases where the file is read-only.
+- **RISK-1200**: Cross-references in phase reminders may point to wrong section/item numbers if numbering changes during drafting.
+Mitigation: Verify all cross-references during Phase 5 review.

 - **ASSUMPTION-100**: The person writing the plan has access to the codebase and can perform the necessary analysis
 - **ASSUMPTION-200**: The established decomposition pattern is documented or can be inferred from existing examples